 Students who wish to withdraw from a course after the initial add/drop period may do so by the mid-point of the course (e.g., through the end of the seventh week of a traditional semester) provided that (a) the student's academic dean, in consultation with the course instructor, finds withdrawal to be in the student's best interest (note that a student must maintain 12 credit hours for full-time status).
 After the mid-point of the term, course withdrawal will only be granted in highly unusual circumstances, such as documented health emergency.
 Withdrawal after the mid-point of the term will not be permitted simply to prevent receipt of a grade that might not meet the student's satisfaction.
 In addition, students who have violated the academic honor code may not be eligible for withdrawal.
 In all approved cases, the University Registrar will record a grade of a W (withdrawal) on the student's permanent record.
-To initiate a request to withdraw from a course, a student must complete a Course Withdrawal Form and meet with his/her academic dean.
+To initiate a request to withdraw from a course, a student must complete a Course Withdrawal Form and meet with an authorized representative of their academic dean's office or the Office of Academic Support and Retention.
 A "W" may not be granted after final grades have been submitted except in very rare cases, during which an instructor must file a change of grade form.

-Course and Credit Requirement for Graduation:

-The course and credit requirement for graduation is a minimum of 120 credits and at least 38 three or four credit courses.
+Course and Credit Requirement for Graduation: The course and credit requirement for graduation is a minimum of 120 credits and at least 38 three or four credit courses.
 [This new graduation requirement is in effect with the class of 2006.]

-Grade Point Average Required for Graduation:

-A Grade Point Average (GPA) of 2.0 overall and in one's major is required for graduation.
+AC: 12/03/2001 Grade Point Average Required for Graduation: A Grade Point Average (GPA) of 2.0 overall and in one's major is required for graduation.
+CR: 11/02/1987 AC: 02/07/2011